blankblank blank

 Cartisan Maps has several free spreadsheet tools for basic coordinate conversions; each one can handle up to 5000 sets of coordinates.
 Files are in Microsoft Excel format, but seem to work fine in OpenOffice 2.4.

 Cartisan Map Coordinate Converter: Enter latitude and longitude in separate columns for degrees, minutes and seconds, and have them converted to a DD MM SS string, DD MM.d string, or numeric decimal degrees.
 The first column, labeled Hemisphere, is multiplied times the longitude, and if you leave it blank, the calculated degree value for longitude will always be zero.
-Enter “1″ for East longitudes, “-1″ for West longitudes, and make sure your longitude degree value is always positive; or, enter a “1″, and then enter positive and negative values for the longitude degree value.
-Cartisan also has a link to simple VBA code to do these transformations, which you can download.
+Enter “1” for East longitudes, “-1” for West longitudes, and make sure your longitude degree value is always positive; or, enter a “1”, and then enter positive and negative values for the longitude degree value.

 Cartisan Total Map Coordinate Converter: Converts from decimal and DDMMSS latitude/longitude to UTM and MGRS, and back again; includes support for 14 datums, including NAD27 and WGS84.
 Also has another version of a converter from degrees/minutes/seconds to decimal degrees and back, similar in output to the one above.Requires that you have macros enabled in your spreadsheet program.
 Notes: 1.
 File is in the .RAR compression format; if your unzipping program can’t handle that, try 7-Zip.
 2. Enter your coordinate data in the areas highlighted in green in the spreadsheet.